YaBoiNellz/Assignment-3/README.md

 Name:Darnell Chambers Gordon

 GitHub Username: YaBoiNellz

-GitHub Repository Link: https://github.com/YaBoiNellz/Assignment-3.git Group Members: None
+GitHub Repository Link: https://github.com/YaBoiNellz/Assignment-3.git

+Group Members: None

-Assignment 3: Grid Maker Process
+Assignment 3: Grid Maker Process for Solving Problem
 I solved the assignment by implementing all the provided functions and adding an extra function 'changeColor()' that changes the cell color when clicked.